SMarioMan/worst-wordle/README.md

 Version 4 provided no clear path to parallelizing the search.
 In Version 3, it was trivial to parallelize on the answers list.
-In Version 5, we parallelize on the first level of the DFS.
+In Version 5, we parallelize on the first level of the DFS, assigning each unit of work to threads via a thread pool.
-We use one thread for each and leave it to the OS thread scheduler to assign them to CPU cores.
 On my machine, this makes the entire algorithm about 12x faster than the sequential approach.

 ### Pruning by eliminating permutations